 Dark colors absorb more of the sun’s energy than light colored things, so it makes sense that black asphalt would absorb the most heat out of anything in town.
-The problem with asphalt is that the heat doesn’t have anywhere to go once it’s been absorbed!
+The problem with the material is that the heat doesn’t have anywhere to go once it’s been absorbed!
 It just sits there, getting hotter and hotter as the day goes on.
 In fact, the temperature on asphalt can be at least 40 degrees warmer than the air temperature.
 Imagine how hot that’ll be in a few months when the air temperature is 100 degrees during the coolest part of the day!

-In order to make it through the next few months, it’s important that you always wear shoes while walking on asphalt.
+In order to make it through the next few months, it’s important that you always wear shoes while walking on the road.
 The last thing you want is to burn your feet while walking across a parking lot or down your driveway.
-Make sure your kids know how hot the asphalt will be, too.
+Make sure your kids know how hot it will be, too.
 If possible, keep them from playing on any sort of asphalt surface.
 If they happen to fall down while playing (as kids tend to do), they’re sure to burn their skin and need medical attention.
 Skin can receive second-degree burns at 131 degrees, which is just as hot as asphalt can get during the summer.